Every year, when NFL Draft season rolls around, there are two names you absolutely need to know.

 “Todd has an incredible skillset and work ethic, and his analysis has been an invaluable asset to ESPN’s NFL and college football presentation,” Markman said.
 “We look forward to him being a big part of our draft coverage for many more years to come.”

 That also sounds like the salary of someone who bet Mel Kiper Jr $5,000 that Jordan Love would be drafted before Justin Hebert in the 2020 NFL Draft.
-Unless he’s just that sure in his scouting.

-Todd McShay Net Worth
+Todd McShay’s Personal Life & Net Worth

 Before getting into how much Todd McShay is worth, let’s look at his personal life and what his road to ESPN looked like.

 Born in Massachusetts, Todd Marshall McShay attended North Shore Christian School in Lynn, Massachusetts, before attending and playing high school football at Swampscott High School.
 He walked on to the University of Richmond’s football team as a scout-team quarterback in 1995 before suffering a back injury.

 McShay transitioned to the sidelines in college as an equipment manager for the Spiders before former NFL scout Gary Horton offered him an internship gig in 1998.
 He graduated from Richmond’s Jepson School of Leadership Studies in 1999.
 When Horton launched start-up publication “The War Room” (bought by ESPN in 2006 and renamed Scouts Inc.) in 1999, he hired McShay as a full-time employee.

 McShay has been with ESPN since 2006 and has been one of the company’s lead NFL Draft voices along with ESPN college football analyst Mel Kiper Jr. ever since.